 What was your favourite aspect of working on this project?

-This project, when completed will likely be a good example that high-performance design need not be cost-prohibitive.
-North American contractors are now becoming more familiar with the products andmethodologies that are required for energy performance.
+Chris: This project, when completed will likely be a good example that high-performance design need not be cost-prohibitive.
+North American contractors are now becoming more familiar with the products and methodologies that are required for energy performance.
 As these gain traction, price premiums will fall.

 In general, there are several studies that suggest once buildings are designed to Passive House/Net Zero levels, they can in fact realize cost savings.
 This is often due to return of more cost-effective, conventional opaque wall systems (metal cladding, precast, etc.) in lieu of costly glazing; as well as a drastic reduction in complexity and cost of mechanical systems as high-performing envelopes reduce the reliance on mechanical systems for heating/cooling.